mezzio/mezzio/docs/book/v3/features/middleware-types.md

 HTTP methods.
 As an example, you might want middleware that only responds to HTTP POST requests to the path `/users`.

-Expressive allows you to define middleware using any of the following:
+Mezzio allows you to define middleware using any of the following:

 - [PSR-15 middleware](https://www.php-fig.org/psr/psr-15/) instances.
 - [PSR-15 request handler](https://www.php-fig.org/psr/psr-15/) instances.